|Other Articles in this Series on Korean Coins|

 Early “Unofficial” Mint Sets

-Coin sets with all six South Korean won circulation coins with dates prior to 1982 are indeed to be found in the collector market, however, the numismatic literature has yet to reveal their exact origin.
+Coin sets with three, five, or all six South Korean won circulation coins with dates prior to 1982 are indeed to be found in the collector market, however, the numismatic literature has yet to reveal their exact origin.
 Did the Bank assemble these sets, or perhaps officially sanction them on contract, or did third parties make these sets on their own?
 Some of them do feature the names of third party businesses.
 Were they distributed for the Bank’s promotional or commemorative purposes?
 Perhaps the sets were given as gifts to employees and clients, or sold as gift shop items to visitors at tourist attractions?
 Very little is known about these pre-1982 South Korean mint sets.

 Possibly the earliest of these coin sets appears as a crude, clear cast-resin block that entombs the three first-year (1966) won coins.
 However, the majority of these early sets were constructed out of supple, vinyl-plastic “shower curtain” material.
 Many of the examples offered at South Korean auctions over the last few years were obviously patterned off the Bank of Japan’s official mint set case designs of the 1970s.
 The coins in all of these sets appear to be business strikes pulled from mint rolls or even from circulation.
 Another feature of these sets is that they often contain coins of various dates, and even the occasional hwan coin or commemorative coin thrown in for good measure.
 Some of these 1960s, 1970s and early 1980s sets seem to have been assembled in various quantities to commemorate certain events; sometimes artfully produced, and sometimes haphazardly so.